dmitrijsk/AttentionHTR/README.md

 ### Predictions and fine-tuning

-For fine-tuning and predictions use `train.py` and `text.py`, respectively.
+For fine-tuning and predictions use `train.py` and `test.py` in the `/model` directory.
 In both cases use the following arguments:

 * `--Transformation TPS --FeatureExtraction ResNet --SequenceModeling BiLSTM --Prediction Attn` to define architecture.
 * `--saved_model` to provide a path to a pre-trained model.
 In case of `train.py` it will be used as a starting point in fine-tuning and in the case of `test.py` it will be used for predictions.